lr-emmacg/liferay-environment-composer/README.markdown

 Add a license files to `./configs/common/deploy`.

+*Note:* The Gradle command to start the server will fail if there are no license files and you are trying to start up a Liferay DXP image.

 #### Enable clustering

 Clustering can be enabled by setting the `lr.docker.environment.cluster.nodes` property in `gradle.properties`.
 Setting it to 0 means no clustering is enabled.
 Setting it to 1 or more will add that many cluster nodes in addition to the main Liferay instance.